istio/istio.io/content/blog/2018/export-logs-through-stackdriver/index.md

 {{< image width="75%" ratio="75%"
 link="./istio-analytics-using-stackdriver.png"
-caption="Diagram of exporting logs from Istio to StackDriver for analysis" >}}
+caption="Diagram of exporting logs from Istio to Stackdriver for analysis" >}}

 Istio supports exporting logs to Stackdriver which can in turn be configured to export logs to your favorite sink like BigQuery, Pub/Sub or GCS.
 Please follow the steps